duafatimaa/EasyCalc/README.md

 # EeasyCalc

 # Calculator App
-The calculator app is a program that allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
-It is built using the Python programming language and a GUI (Graphical User Interface) framework called tkinter.
-The app's code is divided into two main branches: "functions" and "gui."
+The calculator app is a program that is developed using the Python programming language, and it has a GUI built using the tkinter framework.
+The program is designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+The code for the calculator app is divided into two main branches, which are "functions" and "gui."
+The "functions" branch contains the functions or the code that performs the arithmetic operations.
+This branch contains the basic arithmetic functions such as addition, subtraction, multiplication, and division.
+These functions are responsible for performing the calculations based on the input provided by the user.

 ## Functions Branch:
 The "functions" branch contains the core logic of the app, including a calculator function that performs the calculations.
 It uses an atomic model folder structure, which organizes the code into small, independent modules.